Want to get an accurate picture of how your customers are feeling? A Likert scale questionnaire could be the answer!

 How to make Likert scale questionnaires with Typeform

-We’ll now explain how to use Opinion Scale blocks to create a Likert scale survey.
+We’ll now explain how to use Opinion Scale questions to create a Likert scale survey.

-1. To make this Likert scale typeform, start by clicking or dragging the Opinion Scale option from the Blocks menu.
+1. To make this Likert scale typeform, start by clicking or dragging the Opinion Scale option from the Questions menu.

-2. The Opinion Scale Block settings will now open.
+2. The Opinion Scale Question settings will now open.
 Type your first statement in the editing panel.

 4. Use the Labels option to indicate the meaning of the two extremes and the midpoint of the scale.
 If you don’t want labels simply uncheck the toggle.

-5. Add as many Opinion Scale blocks as you need, by repeating the above process.
+5. Add as many Opinion Scale questions as you need, by repeating the above process.
 Click the Save typeform button once you’re done.

 6. You can end with a simple Thank You Screen, or use different ones depending on how a respondent answers.
-You’ll need to use the Calculator feature on each Opinion Scale block to keep score.
-Adding Logic Jumps to the final block will allow you to show different Thank You Screens depending on the score.
-To start this process, click on the Calculator button in the Block settings of your first Opinion Scale block.
+You’ll need to use the Calculator feature on each Opinion Scale question to keep score.
+Adding Logic Jumps to the final question will allow you to show different Thank You Screens depending on the score.
+To start this process, click on the Calculator button in the Question settings of your first Opinion Scale question.

 7. After clicking the Add a calculation button in the window that pops up, it’s time to add in the calculations.
 Our scale has five points so we need five calculations.
 We need to add a score for each possible answer to match the number the respondent selects in the scale.
 This is shown in the image below.
-Repeat this process for every Opnion Scale block.
+Repeat this process for every Opinion Scale question.

 That’s it!
 Now you can go ahead and Share your Likert scale questions with people to find out their feelings towards things.